 Surfside Realty delivers exceptional service through innovative technologies and practices in contemporary real estate, making property searches more efficient for buyers and real estate investors.

-Led by Michael, Surfside Realty and their team of associate brokers have over 20 years of experience in real estate.
+Led by Michael, Surfside Realty and their team of associate brokers each have over 20 years of experience in real estate on the Outer Banks.
 They specialize in beachfront homes, condos, luxury real estate, gated communities, and commercial and investment properties.
 Call them at 252.599.2300 or send them a message here.